-The Whiting School of Engineering has a 9:1 undergrad-to-faculty ratio and $113.2 million in research funding, so it’s no surprise that 70% of undergraduates participate in research.
+The Whiting School of Engineering is home to over 230 interdisciplinary centers, institutes and labs, and $193 million annual research expenditures.
 JHU has plenty of amazing resources on campus, but the university understands that many students want to broaden their horizons while in college.
-While engineering students at other universities may struggle to find time to study abroad, JHU engineering students can do a semester or full academic year abroad through one of four exchange programs in Israel, Mumbai, Singapore, and Switzerland.
+While engineering students at other universities may struggle to find time to study abroad, JHU engineering students can do a semester or full academic year abroad through one of four exchange programs with partner universities in Israel, Mumbai, Singapore, and Switzerland.
 With the support of Fastforward, JHU’s technology accelerator, students have the chance to grow an idea into a startup and eventually take it to the marketplace.

-The Whiting School has 36 fields of study, ranging from Business and Accounting & Financial Management to Applied Physics and Nanobiotechnology, and everything in between!
+The Whiting School offers over 20 degree programs, ranging from Biomedical Engineering to Applied Mathematics and Statistics, and everything in between!
 One course in particular offers an exciting opportunity for aspiring engineers.
 In JHU’s Multidisciplinary Design course, teams of students from different engineering backgrounds come together to tackle design challenges for a real-world company.

 What is the School of Arts and Sciences like?

 The Krieger School is home to students interested in the arts, humanities, natural sciences, and social sciences.
-It’s made up of 22 departments and 33 centers, programs, and institutes.
+It’s made up of 50 departments, programs, centers and institutes.
 There are over 60 majors and minors available for students.
 Can’t settle on a single subject to study?
 Not to worry!
 JHU also offers an Interdisciplinary Studies major, which allows students to combine any disciplines in the Krieger School to develop their knowledge in areas they are passionate and curious about.

-JHU is a research university as opposed to a liberal arts college, so the university is devoted to innovation as much as it is to learning.
+JHU is a research university, so it is devoted to innovation as much as it is to learning.
 As a result, Johns Hopkins has many well-funded research opportunities for students.
 Whiting has programs like Fastforward and Multidisciplinary Design, and even Krieger has a number of well-funded research opportunities for students interested in humanities, and social or natural sciences.
 Students can receive funding for just about anything, whether that’s producing a film, attending a writing retreat, or participating in research at a lab in a foreign country.

 Is Johns Hopkins affordable?

-Tuition at Johns Hopkins is $55,350.
-Add to that room and board at $16,310, travel expenses, personal expenses, and fees, and the average overall cost of attendance comes out to over $75,000.
+Tuition at Johns Hopkins costs $57,010.
+Add to that room and board at $16,800, travel expenses, personal expenses, and fees, and the average overall cost of attendance comes out to over $75,000.
 Around half (54%) of first year students end up receiving aid.
-86% of families with incomes less than $200k receive Johns Hopkins Grants.
+88% of families with incomes less than $200k receive Johns Hopkins Grants.
 Those grants include both need-based awards (grants based on your parents’ financial portfolios) and merit-based scholarships (grants based on your academic performance).
 You can estimate your cost for JHU using their financial aid calculator.